gwiam/awt_atoyom/porting_scripts.md

         - then instantiate
         - then append it somewhere
             - when adding to root you can call_deferred to "delay" the add child until scene loads
+    - finding nodes is way harder, it's easier to do "get_node("root/<path to node>")"
+        - find_node is a lie
+    - to cast ray you need to:
+        - create RaycastQuery
+        - get world state
+        - call intersect_ray on world state with raycast query as parameter

 # personal nodes